joanseg/The-Positioning-Manual/chapters/11-Risk.md

 One useful idea is that we all fall somewhere on a spectrum with "missionaries" on one end and "mercenaries" on the other.

-Missionaries are motivated by a sense of purpose that's not fundamentally money-making in nature.
+Missionaries are motivated by a sense of purpose that's generally not fundamentally money-making in nature.
 Missionaries certainly may find a way to get paid--and perhaps quite well--for pursing their purpose, but that's not what drives them.
 It might be a desire to change the culture (or some small aspect thereof), it might be a desire to improve things in some specific or far-reaching way, or it might be a desire to build something new they just feel driven to build.

-This raises the question: if you're a missionary, do you invent your mission or does it find you?
+This raises the question: if you're a missionary, do you invent/choose your mission or does it find you?
 What I've seen is that they're both common, and neither is inherently superior or more effective.

 Mercenaries are in it for the money.
 This blunt description might seem like a dismissal but it's not.
 It's just that mercenaries are simple to describe. :)